Last Updated on

 Optimize and Rise In The Rankings

-The more you strategically use SEO to optimize your website for the Google algorithm, the more Google search traffic you’ll attract.
+The more you strategically use SEO to optimize your website for the Google update, the more Google updates search traffic you’ll attract.
 And the more search traffic you attract, the more leads you’ll generate and the more sales you’ll ultimately make.

-Don’t wait to optimize your website.
+Don’t wait to optimize your website for the next Google update.
 Get started now and watch the traffic and rankings rise.